doublefx/easyWorker/README.md

 Note: This is an early stage version, many things have to come:

 - Pause and Resume are not implemented yet.
-- Terminate has still basic implementation.
+- Terminate has still a basic implementation.
 - More to come to listen and manipulate your Runnable from the Thread.

 The [Issues] [1] is a good place to ask things and raise issues indeed.